FazleLabib/frontend-mentor-results-summary-component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- JavaScript

 <!-- **Note: These are just examples.
 Delete this note and replace the list above with your own choices** -->

 ### What I learned

-Learned a lot about media queries, gradients.
+Learned a lot about media queries, gradients, populating content with JavaScript.

 <!-- ```html
 <h1>Some HTML code I'm proud of</h1>